SOUND FOUNTAIN

 It is also a prerogative for the proper functioning of the phono cartridge and the arm.
 Only if the turntable is level the down force and bias (side thrust) can be adjusted correctly.

-In case of a floating sub chassis (Thorens TD160, TD166, Ariston, Linn LP12, a/o.) you should adjust the springs in such a way that the platter is level and the sub chassis does not touch the base plate or plinth.
+In case of a floating sub chassis (Acoustic Research, Oracle, Thorens TD-150, TD-160, TD 166, TD 145, TD 147, Ariston, Linn LP12, etc.) you should adjust the springs in such a way that the platter is level and the sub chassis does not touch the base plate or plinth.
 To check if you have done it right just push the spindle down with your index finger, the platter should go down and come up always staying level.
 That means that the platter should not rock or wobble.
 If it does you have to make new adjustments.

-Adjusting is a bit difficult because you first should take off the bottom of the plinth and then place the turntable on two small tables, on boxes or crates, or in a rack and adjust the springs from underneath while the table is level.
+Adjusting is a bit difficult if the springs have to be reached from underneath the plinth.
+Take off the base plate of the plinth and then place the turntable on two small tables, on boxes or crates, or in a rack and adjust the springs from underneath while the table is level.
 The way the springs are adjusted has an influence on the final sound.
 If the springs are too supple, there will be a lack of mid band presence.
 If they are too short by turning the nuts too much, than the sub chassis will not be de-coupled as desired, the frequency of the floating subchassis will be too high and the sound looses its refinement.

 VERTICAL TRACKING ANGLE